-I fired four different types of self-defense or duty ammunition through the pistol for accuracy and the results are listed in the chart.
-I fired all of the groups at a distance of 15 yards off hand to replicate real-world shooting.
+I fired four different types of self-defense or duty ammunition through the pistol for accuracy.
+I fired all of the groups at a distance of 15 yards offhand to replicate real-world shooting.
 All of them grouped under three inches at that range.
 The best group (pictured) was shot with Federal 124-grain Hydra-Shoks, which measured 1.5 inches and were all pretty much in the center.
 The next closest group was the Speer 124-grain +P Gold Dot load, so there seemed to be a preference for the 124-grain bullets.
 The SP-01 was also very accurate with the Dynamit Nobel as evidenced by Rachel’s 19-shot group.
 It seemed to like the lighter bullets the least.
 All fired without malfunctions.

-Bottom line, the Phantom is a really nice pistol if you are in the market for a polymer, 9mm tactical pistol.
+Bottom line, the CZ 75 SP-01 Phantom is a really nice pistol if you are in the market for a polymer, 9mm tactical pistol.
 It’s accurate, comfortable to shoot, and has all the modern ergonomics that come with polymer.
 It shoots just like its steel brother with significant weight savings.
-All of my holster time was in a tactical thigh holster and I would not hesitate one second to carry this pistol on operations or on duty.
-It was a ton of fun to shoot and those at the range that had the chance to fire the Phantom really seemed to enjoy it.
+All of my holster time was in a tactical thigh holster.
+I would not hesitate one second to carry this pistol on duty.
+It was a ton of fun to shoot.
+Those at the range that had the chance to fire the Phantom really seemed to enjoy it.

 This is a solid pistol for concealed carry, competitions, and home defense.